-Moral Social Cultural Studies
+UAE Social Studies

-Moral, Social and Cultural Studies Grade 1-5 In line with UAE national priorities and the Dubai strategic plan 2021, schools in Dubai are required to incorporate the Ministry of Education UAE Moral, Social and Cultural Studies curriculum standards into their curricula.
+In line with UAE National Priorities and the Dubai Strategic Plan 2021, schools in Dubai are required to incorporate the Ministry of Education UAE Social Studies curriculum standards into their own curricula.
 The rationale for this is to provide students with in-depth knowledge, skills and understanding in history, geography and civics, which emphasize the links and relationships between diverse groups, people, science and society.
 Students will contribute, as responsible citizens and residents of the UAE, to the building of a cohesive society that is inclusive of all, while preserving the UAE culture, heritage and traditions.